How to Clean White Clothes and Keep them White!

 The sooner you can treat a stain, the more likely it is to come out.
 Don’t forget to treat the stains you can’t see, like under the arms.
 Soak them if necessary!

 Oxi Clean is a staple in my laundry room–I use it for soaking and for treating stains.
-I also like the Oxi Clean Stain Sticks, and even been known to keep one in the car. :)
+I also really like Molly’s Suds for a bleach alternative and Missy Mouth’s stain remover.

 Add 1/4 c. to 1/2 c. of white vinegar to a load of your white laundry to whiten, brighten, reduce odor and soften your clothes.
 You shouldn’t use vinegar on some delicate fabrics, so if you’re questioning it, do a little research to see if you should or not.